mholling/nswtopo/docs/config.md

 # Description

-Configure permanent *nswtopo* settings using the *config* command.
+Configure and view permanent *nswtopo* settings using the *config* command.
 For example, to set the *Google Chrome* path for rendering maps:

 ```
 $ nswtopo config --chrome "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"